Galaxies99/alpha-protein/docs/configurations.md

 - `FCResPRE.yaml` is the default configuration file of FC-ResPRE model;
 - `CbamFCResPRE.yaml` is the default configuration file of Cbam-FC-ResPRE model;
 - `SEFCResPRE.yaml` is the default configuration file of SE-FC-ResPRE model;
-- `DilatedResnet34.yaml` is the default configuration file of Dilated Resnet 34 model.
+- `DilatedResnet34.yaml` is the default configuration file of Dilated-Resnet34 model.

 You can refer to the given configuration file to set up your own configurations.
 In the next sections we will introduce the possible items in the configuration of each model.